Allan Adler the Jewelry Maker

-This Allan Adler Bracelet Vase combines a jeweler’s bracelet and my wood vase.
-There was a famous Hollywood jewelry designer, Allan Adler, know as the “Jeweler to the Stars” in the 1930’s.
+This Allan Adler Bracelet Vase combines the jeweler’s bracelet with my wood vase.
+Allan Adler from Hollywood was known as the “Jeweler to the Stars” in the 1930’s.
 Whenever I come across his bracelets I try to purchase them.
 Then I integrate them into my Woodturning Art.
 I turn a wood vase with a recess to accept the silver bracelet as a feature to the vase.
-Here is a little history on the this artist https://www.ganoksin.com/article/master-metalsmith-alan-adler/
+Here is a little history on this artist.

-In this Bracelet Vase the bracelet creates a silver rim around the top edge.
-This is a great jewelry keeper on a nightstand for rings, cufflinks, earrings and most importantly this bracelet.
-It is also the holder for this beautiful sterling silver bracelet.
+This Bracelet Vase features a silver rim around the top edge.
+This is a great jewelry keeper.
+Perfect on a nightstand for rings, cufflinks, earrings and most importantly the holder for this beautiful sterling silver braceleT.

 I often wonder what Allan would think about our collaboration.
 His bracelet and my vase for the Allan Adler Bracelet Vase.
-We are not related, but I do appreciate the wonderful jewelry he created and would have enjoyed the opportunity to have meet him.
+We are not relatives, but I do appreciate his wonderful jewelry.
+I would have enjoyed the opportunity to have meet him.

 Sources of Inspiration

-One of themes that often emerges from my art is the inspiration I get from other artists.
+One of themes that often emerges from my art is the inspiration I get from other artists like Allan.
 Matisse is the master who intrigues me the most.
 His lines are so pure and simple and form the most beautiful images.
-When he became ill and could no longer paint we cut leaves, dancers, flower and birds and rearranged then as collages and wall coverings.
-I have borrowed these items and carved and painted them onto wood.
-Here is a link to one of my favorite pieces. https://www.aaturning.com/product/matisse-inspired-dancer-vase/
+When he became ill and could no longer paint he cut paper stencils.
+Images of leaves, dancers, flower and birds.
+I borrow these items to carve and paint onto wood.
+Here is a link to one of my favorite pieces.

-Other artists are Magritte, Stella and Picasso.
+Other artists who inspire me are Magritte, Stella and Picasso.
 Nature is also place I draw from and can be seen in my sea urchins and seed pod series.